sh13y/ab-download-manager/README.md

 ## Translations

-If you’d like to help translate AB Download Manager into another language, or improve existing translations, you can do so on Crowdin.
-Here’s how:
+If you'd like to help translate AB Download Manager into another language, or improve existing translations, you can do so on Crowdin.
+Here's how:

 - Visit the project in [Crowdin](https://crowdin.com/project/ab-download-manager)
 - Please DO NOT submit translations via pull requests.